superbwebdeveloper/Marketo-Forms-Validation-WebFlow/README.md

-# Marketo-Forms-Validation
+# Marketo-Forms-Validation-WebFlow
-This script will add validation for allowed only alphabets in specified textbox.
+This script will add validation for allowed only alphabets in specified textbox in marketo form for webflow project.